ndronos/c-nomorph/HowStufWorks.md

 If you are learning C, make it a priority to familiarize yourself with all of its primitive datatypes and operations and the precedence for operations in the same expression.
+Also, experiment with different operations on variables and numbers of different data types.

 (HowStuffWorks, 2017) pp. 6 & 13